JorgeACGomes/Automatic-Restriction-Strategy-Finder/README.md

 As suggested by professor Bjorn I will also include the written reports made for the project.
 As I needed a different testing set i included the seqs_vegas.txt which includes sequences from yeast plasmid cloning experiments, retrieved from:

 Mitchell, Leslie A., et al. "Versatile genetic assembly system (VEGAS) to assemble pathways for expression in S. cerevisiae."
 Nucleic acids research 43.13 (2015): 6620-6630.

+01/07/2017
+Example.ipynb added to repository
+Restriction_Finder updated in repository

+Added a jupyter notebook on how to use Restriction_Finder.
+Restriction_Finder is now working properly, and in its final form, for now.
+It's lacking documenting, which will be added in the next days.
+However the code is heavily commented and can be easily understood without proper documentation.